 The redux in sum

-The false assumptions that the fear of open is based on I'd classify them as interest, search, read, interact, and detract.
+The false assumptions that the fear of openness is based on are interest, search, read, interact, and detract.
 I would like to conclude simply by encouraging you re-articulate the argument above to anyone who regularly pushes against greater openness in the enterprise.

 Addendum (Update 25/11/2012)